zonemaster/zonemaster-backend/docs/API.md

 Enqueues a new *test*.

-If an identical *test* was already enqueued and hasn't been started, or was enqueued less than 10 minutes earlier, no new *test* is enqueued.
+If an identical *test* was already enqueued and hasn't been started or was enqueued less than 10 minutes earlier, no new *test* is enqueued.
+Instead the id for the already enqueued or run test is returned.

 *Tests* enqueud using this method are assigned a *priority* of 10.